Are you looking to understand how a payment processor can help your business succeed? Do you want to accept credit cards for your business?

 - Square: Square provides an all-in-one solution catering to online and brick-and-mortar stores with POS systems, card readers, invoicing options, and more.

-- Authorize.net: This well-established provider focuses on secure credit card processing while offering additional services like fraud detection tools and recurring billing management.
+- Authorize.net: This well-established provider focuses on secure online credit card transactions processing while offering additional services like fraud detection tools and recurring billing management.

 - Adyen: Adyen specializes in providing global payment solutions by supporting multiple currencies and local payment methods across mobile apps or e-commerce platforms.